HowcanoeWang/siyuan-plugin-background-cover/README_en_US.md

 **23.08.15**

 * Add theme blocking functionality to support disabling the plugin on specific themes.
-* open privilage for all frontend and backend
+* The plugin backend supports all platforms, while the frontend UI is only available for desktop wide screens.

 **23.08.13**